shwethareddy0/social-network-API/README.md

 Following is a code snippet of the application page.

-Here it refers to the API PUT Route to GET a single user by its `id` value.
+Here it refers to the API GET Route to get a single user by its `id` value.

 ```Node.js